Finance

 Authors: Yutong Yan, Audrey Durand, Joelle Pineau

-Presentations: WiML Workshop, Conference on Neural Information Processing Systems 2019
+Presentations: WiML Workshop, NeurIPS 2019

-Abstract A multi-armed bandit algorithm is developed for factorial experiments.
+A multi-armed bandit algorithm is developed for factorial experiments.
 Using tools from advanced probability theory, I first prove that UCT algorithm with Laplace bound has a lower computational complexity than the naïve UCT algorithm.
 I begin by analyzing UCB1 for non-stationary bandit problems, and then prove UCT algorithm with Laplace Bounds achieves a better lower bound.
 Also, I demonstrate that the probability of suboptimal choices will converge to zero with a convergence of failure probability.
 In settings of deep learning, experimental results are also consistent with the theoretical regret bound.

-A Theoretical Analysis of Upper Confidence Bound applied to Trees
+A Theoretical Analysis of Upper Confidence Bound Applied to Trees

 Authors: Yutong Yan, Audrey Durand, Joelle Pineau

-Abstract Using Factorial experiments, I explore multi-armed bandit problems in which a player selects actions (here a sequence) episodically and observes the outcomes.
+Using Factorial experiments, I explore multi-armed bandit problems in which a player selects actions (here a sequence) episodically and observes the outcomes.
 I consider the Upper Confidence Bound applied to Trees (UCT), a popular algorithm for tree search, in order to identify the sequence of choices that maximizes some objective function.
 Using synthetic experiments, I demonstrate that applying tighter concentration bounds to Linear Bandits can significantly improve the performance of UCT for tree search.
 Next step is to investigate various factorial experimental design configurations.
 I also compare the performance of algorithms under three different formulations of the factorial experiment: 1) standard bandits; 2) linear bandits; and 3) bandits for tree search.
 I observe that capturing the underlying tree structure is essential for robustness, whether the outcome function is linear or not.
 Furthermore, I observe that the algorithms employed under the bandits formulation of tree search for factorial experimental designs appear more robust to the noise variance than other approaches.